-The ethanol fireplaces is actually quite a simple idea.
+The ethanol fireplaces are actually quite a simple idea.
 A fuel reservoir (a steel tank concealed in the base) contains ethanol to about two-thirds full.
 The tank is packed with either ceramic or fiberglass wool that acts as a wick.
-This absorbs most of the fuel, and thus helps prevent spillage if the fireplace is moved, but its main job is to slow down evaporation so the flame lasts longer.
+This absorbs most of the fuel, thus helping to prevent spillage if the fireplace is moved, but its main job is to slow down evaporation so the flame lasts longer.
 Neither ceramic nor fiberglass actually burns, so it shouldn’t need replacing, though it may discolor slightly over time.
 Some manufacturers claim that fiberglass wool offers a longer burn time than comparable ceramic wool models, though in practical terms the difference seems minimal.
-The fireplace can be lit with a match, but we prefer a safer option and suggest a longer lighter like the one suggested below.
+The fireplace can be lit with a match, but we prefer a safer option and suggest a longer lighter.

 Design is a very personal thing, and ethanol fireplace manufacturers offer something for just about every room size and home style.
 Probably the biggest single feature that attracts people to an ethanol fireplace is having a real flame.
 There’s something about it that appeals to us way beyond the warmth it provides.

 Regardless of which one you like, there are a few things to take into account, including panel configuration, size, and burn time.
 There should be no problem finding an appropriate model, but it’s absolutely vital that you investigate what each fireplace is designed for.
 Simply fitting a standard model into a recess, for example, could lead to disaster.